 - Provider coaching described as focusing on “provider well being and performance challenges in the current pressurized healthcare environment”

 - Patient health coaching

 A helpful distinction between leadership coaching and provider coaching is included, and there is also a promising research project included on the efficacy of coaching to assist with well being.

 Physician Well Being: The Reciprocity of Practice Efficiency, Culture of Wellness, and Personal Resilience

 While this article is over a year old, it is still on point because it spells out the multi-factorial drivers of burnout.
 It’s an excellent reference for discussing multi-factor drivers and intervention approaches.
 Authors include Christine Sinsky of the American Medical Association (AMA), Lotte Drybe and Mark Linzer.

 Physician Burnout: The Root of the Problem and the Path to Solutions

 We Can Help

 Physician Well Being Resources helps you improve your organizational culture, patient satisfaction scores, physician engagement and retention, and (care) team relationships.
 We provide end-to-end resources specifically designed to support your clinical staff.
-These include: peer coaching, elite concierge services and expanded behavioral health resources to promote work-life balance and well being for your physicians and their family members.
+These include: peer coaching, elite WorkLife concierge services and expanded behavioral health resources to promote work-life balance and well being for your physicians and their family members.